DV

 Strategy & risk

 CONY tracks Coinbase (COIN) with a covered call approach, while NVDY tracks NVIDIA (NVDA) with a covered call approach.
-Beta is 2.8303 for CONY and 1.3 for NVDY, indicating NVDY is less volatile relative to the market.
+Beta is 2.8303 for CONY and 1.36 for NVDY, making NVDY the less volatile of the two by this measure.

 CONY beta2.8303